astronomer/docs/astro/workspace-api-tokens.md

 ### Assign an Organization API token to a Workspace

-To centralize API token management, you can add an Organization token to a Deployment instead of creating a dedicated Workspace API token.
-Workspace-scoped API tokens are useful if you want to manage API tokens from the Organization level while only granting tokens select access to Workspaces.
+To centralize API token management, you can add an Organization token to a Workspace instead of creating a dedicated Workspace API token.
+Workspace-scoped API tokens are useful if you want to manage API tokens from the Organization level on a single screen, or you want to use a single API token for multiple Workspaces.

+Note that you must have Organization Owner permissions to manage Workspace API tokens at the Organization level.

 1. In the Astro UI, open your Workspace.